jpakkane/soa/readme.md

     std::vector<Foo> myObj;

-You do something like this:
+You could do something like this:

     Soa<int, std::string, FooObj> myObj;